yb172/experiments/kube/README.md

 # Microservices example

+This project shows how application that consists of multiple services that:

+* Could be developed locally with convenience: no need in long setup (create database, download this, get those permissions, etc...)
+* Is properly tested in an automated fashion so you're confident application works

-This project produces a sequence of words randomly generating either:
+Example application produces a sequence of words randomly generating either:

 * Random word from internet (https://randomword.com/)
 * Random word from predefined list
 * Random number from 1 to 100

-`gateway` provides api to trigger sequence creation.
+As of now there is no front-end, only `gen-gateway` service provides http api to trigger sequence creation.

 ## To run